Maureen Howard: Education and marriage

 Howard attended Smith College, graduating in 1952.
 Howard was often critical of her education at Smith, which was at that time still very much delivering a genteel and sanitized education for women, but she continued to be connected to her alma mater.
 After graduation, she worked in advertising and then married Daniel F. Howard in 1954.
 He was a professor of English at Williams College and Kenyon College before joining Rutgers University in 1960, where he eventually chaired the English department.
 The couple had one child, a daughter.
 Howard's first marriage ended in divorce in 1967 and she married David J. Gordon the following year.
 Like Howard's first husband, Gordon was a college professor.
 Her marriage to David J. Gordon ended in divorce.
 In 1981, she married lawyer, stockbroker, and fellow novelist Mark Probst.
-Mark Probst, died in 2018.
+He died in 2018.

 Career

 In 1960, Howard published her first novel, Not a Word About Nightingales, which drew on her familiarity with academia to tell the story of a professor who decides to abandon family, job, and country while on sabbatical in Italy.
 The novel, first published in the United Kingdom before an American edition appeared in 1962, did not attract a large readership, but it impressed critics.
 In The New York Times, Martin Levin called it "delicious" and "cool".
 In later years, notable critics expressed admiration for it.
 Among these were Doris Grumbach, the literary editor of The New Republic, who said the novel "convinced through the originality of its parts … the writing, the creation of memorable characters".
 Celebrating it in The New York Times in 1982, Anatole Broyard said it was "pleasingly full of life and fine details".

 Howard's second novel, Bridgeport Bus, appeared in 1965.
 Structured as a series of journal entries, it tells the story of an Irish-American woman who escapes her hometown of Bridgeport for New York City, where she pursues an independent life.
 Kirkus Reviews praised it as "filled with abrasive, abusive insights and observations and a wicked humor".
 Writing in The New York Times, Levin praised Howard's "blend of wit, impeccable style, and humanity".
 Like her first novel, it did not attract a large readership, but over time critics came to hold it in high regard.
 Remarking on it in The Washington Post in 1982, Grumbach called it "one of the most astutely funny novels of our time", while, a decade later, the scholar and critic Noel Perrin said it was "stunningly good".
 In 2001, the critic John Leonard lamented that it had been "published a couple of years too early" to benefit from the attention paid to second-wave feminism, despite being a "feminist novel".